In order to open a CFD position on your account you will need to deposit an amount of money known as margin.

 The margin reflects a percentage of the full value of the position, and is referred to as 'position margin' on our platform.
 The position margin will be calculated using the applicable margin rates, as shown in the product library area on the platform.
+Read more about our CFD margin rates.

-For certain products, different margin rates may apply depending on the size of your position in that product or the tier your position (or a portion of your position) in that product falls within.
+For shares, different margin rates may apply depending on the size of your position, or the tier your position (or a portion of your position) in that instrument falls within.
+The portion of the position that falls within each tier is subject to the margin rate applicable for that tier.

 In order to calculate the position margin, the level 1 mid-price (shown on the platform) is used.

-Company ABC (SGD) margin rates
+Company ABC (GBP) margin rates

 Tier | Position size (units) | Margin rate |